-- 1. To prevent the dispatch target entity and the dispatch business entity from essentially agreeing to do a "personnel shifting" service, the dispatch target entity could not interview or otherwise select the dispatch employee prior to entering into a dispatch agreement with the dispatch business entity; a violation of this rule will entitle the dispatch employee to require (within 90 days after the start of providing labor services to the dispatch target entity) the dispatch target entity to negotiate and prepare an employment agreement for execution, and the dispatch target entity is to respond within 10 days.
-To prevent the dispatch target entity from refusing to or fail to timely negotiate with the dispatch employee, an employment agreement will still be considered to have formed on the 11th day even if no consensus was reached, and the labor terms for this dispatch shall serve as the labor terms of the employment agreement.
-(Article 17-1, Paragraphs 2 and 3) - 2.
-The dispatch business and dispatch target entity may not take retaliatory measures against the dispatch employee for making the above request, and any such measures will be deemed null and void in law (Article 17-1, Paragraphs 4 and 5) - 3.
-To prevent a potential breach of the service term limit in the original employment agreement when the dispatch employee is departing from the dispatch business entity, Paragraph 6 of Article 17-1 protects the dispatch employee's rights upon a contract transfer. - 4.
-To prevent a break in the accrued seniority from a contract transfer, the dispatch employee has a right to request the dispatch business entity to pay severance or pension. - 5.
-For the rights of the dispatch employee to receive compensation for injuries received in an occupational hazard incident, the dispatch business entity and the dispatch target entity are to be jointly liable for such compensation; if another law has already required either entity to compensate the dispatch employee for the same incident, that entity may claim offset (compensation) from the other.
+INDEX Presidential Order to amend the Labor Standards Act 2019 The Presidential Hua-Zhong-Yi-Yi-Zi-10800060011 Order promulgated on June 19, 2019 announced the amendments to Articles 63 and 78 as well as the new Articles 17-1 and 63-1.
+All changes enter into effect on the day of promulgation.
+AUSTRALIA Key points: CHINA To prevent the dispatch target entity and the dispatch business entity from HONG KONG essentially agreeing to do a "personnel shifting" service, the dispatch target entity could not interview or otherwise select the dispatch employee INDIA prior to entering into a dispatch agreement with the dispatch business INDONESIA entity; a violation of this rule will entitle the dispatch employee to require (within 90 days after the start of providing labor services to the dispatch JAPAN target entity) the dispatch target entity to negotiate and prepare an employment agreement for execution, and the dispatch target entity is to MALAYSIA respond within 10 days.
+To prevent the dispatch target entity from refusing to or fail to timely negotiate with the dispatch employee, an employment NEW ZEALAND agreement will still be considered to have formed on the 11th day even if no consensus was reached, and the labor terms for this dispatch shall serve PHILIPPINES as the labor terms of the employment agreement.
+(Article 17-1, Paragraphs 2 and 3) SINGAPORE TAIWAN 2.
+The dispatch business and dispatch target entity may not take retaliatory SOUTH KOREA A 19 JUN measures against the dispatch employee for making the above request, and any such measures will be deemed null and void in law (Article 17-1, Paragraphs 4 and 5) SRI LANKA CK 2019 3.
+To prevent a potential breach of the service term limit in the original employment agreement when the dispatch employee is departing from the TAIWAN G BA dispatch business entity, Paragraph 6 of Article 17-1 protects the dispatch employee's rights upon a contract transfer.
+THAILAND KING To prevent a break in the accrued seniority from a contract transfer, the VIETNAM LOOK dispatch employee has a right to request the dispatch business entity to pay severance or pension.
+Click here to view 2018 edition 5.
+For the rights of the dispatch employee to receive compensation for injuries received in an occupational hazard incident, the dispatch business entity and the dispatch target entity are to be jointly liable for such compensation; if another law has already required either entity to compensate the dispatch employee for the same incident, that entity Important: action likely required may claim offset (compensation) from the other.
 If the incident may be attributed to both entities' violation of the relevant occupational safety regulations, both shall be held jointly liable.
-(Article 63-1) - 6.
-To prevent the above "personnel shifting" practice and the potential discriminatory treatment in retaliation for the direct employment request from the dispatch employee, administrative penalties are set for the dispatch business entity or the dispatch target entity's violations of the provisions in Article 17-1 (Article 78)

-Response regarding questions on the applicability of Article 17-1 of the LSA

-Ref.
-No.: Lao-Dong-Guan-2-Zi-1080127025

-Issue date: June 21, 2019

-1. Since Article 17-1 does not contain any special retroactive application language, it is effective starting from the date it entered into effect.
+(Article 63-1) Good to know: follow developments A 6.
+To prevent the above "personnel shifting" practice and the potential discriminatory treatment in retaliation for the direct employment request from the dispatch employee, administrative penalties are set for the dispatch business entity or the dispatch target entity's violations of the provisions in Article 17-1 (Article 78) Note changes: no action required Response regarding questions on the applicability of Article 17-1 Looking Back TAIWAN of the LSA Issued by: The Ministry of Labor Ref.
+No.: Lao-Dong-Guan-2-Zi-1080127025 Looking Forward 21 JUN 2019 Issue date: June 21, 2019 Since Article 17-1 does not contain any special retroactive application language, it is effective starting from the date it entered into effect.
+Continued on Next Page